-2.1.3 Dust Monitoring Data and Discussion
+2.1.3 Dust Monitoring Data

-This report shows the results from the dust monitoring activities carried out during the month of April 2020 (Table 2-2).
-All values remain well under the recommended guidance values.
+This report shows the results from the dust monitoring activities carried out during the month of January 2022 (Table 2-2).
+All values remain well under the recommended guidance values, DDG4 shows higher values than usual due to the sample being contaminated with insects.